Posts Tagged ‘high school scholarships’

 • The United States offers the Army ROTC scholarship at nearly 600 colleges and universities that have or are affiliated with ROTC programs.

-• Sudy a complete college education without incurring any significant debt with an easy NROTC Naval Scholarship.
+• Study a complete college education without incurring any significant debt with an easy NROTC Naval Scholarship.

 • Look into an Elks Lodge Scholarship for high school seniors going to college.
 Over (500) are awarded every year.